-You may copy and paste the following narrative into the text narrative box, when you reach that page in the online form 470.
-Please update this narrative with your own library name, location, and internet capacity.
+Copy and paste the following narrative into the text box when you reach that step in the online form 470.
+Update the text with your own library name, location, and internet capacity:

 The library seeks bids for Internet at the following capacities: 25 Mbps (current level) to ---------.
 Interested vendors should also provide the following information in their bids: (a) Indicate the type of connectivity (e.g. fiber, coaxial, microwave, etc.); (b).
 Indicate whether E-Rate C1 eligible bundled firewall is provided; (c).
 Identify any E-Rate ineligible charges (such as DDoS).
 Library reserves the right to cancel this request for bids and to reject all related proposals.